livialima/linuxupskillchallenge/00-VPS-small.md

-# Day 0 - Creating Your Own Server - with a $5 Digital Ocean plan
+# Day 0 - Creating Your Own Server in the Cloud (but cheaper)

 * [Previous "Day 0" threads](https://www.reddit.com/r/linuxupskillchallenge/search/?q=Day%200&restrict_sr=1)

 **READ THIS FIRST!** [HOW THIS WORKS & FAQ](https://www.reddit.com/r/linuxupskillchallenge/comments/qeymzb/please_read_this_first_how_this_works_faq/)

-## INTRO
+## Creating Your Own Server with a $5 Digital Ocean plan

 First, you need a server.
 You can't really learn about administering a remote Linux server without having one of your own - so today we're going to buy one!